bechnokid/11ty-neocities/src/resources/status-cafe/feed-reader.md

   });
 ```

-What this code is doing is converting the feed into XML, which Javascript can then extract the feed's data.
+What this code is doing is converting the feed into XML, which JavaScript can then extract the feed's data.
 The script then takes all of the posts you created in StatusCafe and stores them into the `entries` variable.

 ## 4) Preparing the Data
 This section will show how to prepare the data of your StatusCafe posts using the stored feed data.